ml4ai/automates/documentation/deliverable_reports/m5_final_phase1_report/code_summarization.md

     return out
 ```

-We have identified a second class of problematic functions in our corpus.
-This class of functions have descriptive docstrings, but the functions are composed mainly of references to items created in the module hierarchy of Python module that the function was originally taken from.
+We have identified a second class of problematic functions in our corpus, that
+have docstrings that are descriptive, but composed mainly of references to items
+created in the module hierarchy of the Python module that the function resides
+in.
 This presents two challenges for docstring generation.
-First it is expected to include information when generating the description of a function that is not contained in the function.
-An example of this is presented as the first of two examples below, where a docstring includes references to the pandas and scipy libraries.
+First, it is expected to include information when generating the description of
+a function that is not contained in the function.
+This is ilustrated in the first of the two examples below, where a
+docstring includes references to the `pandas` and `scipy` libraries.
 Such information would never be included in the source code of a Python function.
-The second challenge for docstring generation is in dealing with module level information.
-Python is an object oriented language, and thus functions written in Python deal with objects, and it is expected that programmers inspecting and utilizing the functions will be aware of those objects.
-This is additional information outside of the actual function itself that our docstring generator will not have access to, and a perfect example of this is shown as the second example below, where the `Point` and `imageItem` class are both objects at the module level that are referenced by the function.
+The second challenge for docstring generation is in dealing with module level
+information.
+Python is an object-oriented language, and thus functions written
+in Python deal with objects, and it is expected that programmers inspecting and
+utilizing the functions will be aware of those objects.
+This is additional information outside of the actual function itself that our
+docstring generator will not have access to, and a perfect example of this is
+shown as the second example below, where the `Point` and `imageItem` class are
+both objects at the module level that are referenced by the function.

 ```python
 def sparseDfToCsc(self, df):
     """convert a pandas sparse dataframe to a scipy sparse array"""